HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Macrophages (from Greek macros "big" and phagein "eat") are an essential part of the innate immune system.
-After the epithelial barrier, they represent the first "line of defence" against invading pathogens and phylogenetically probably represent the oldest cells of the innate immune defence.
+Macrophages (from Greek makros "big" and phagein "to eat") are an essential part of the innate immune system.
+After the epithelial barrier, they represent the first "line of defense" against invading pathogens and phylogenetically probably represent the oldest cells of the innate immune defense.
 Thus, macrophage-like cells can already be detected in the fruit fly Drosophila.

-In lesional tissue, CD14-positive peripheral human blood monocytes differentiate into CD68-positive "mature" macrophages under the influence of the cytokines M-CSF and GM-CSF.
-Such differentiated macrophages lose the CD14 antigen characteristic of monocytes in this activation pathway (Gordon S et al. 2005).
+In lesional tissue, CD14-positive peripheral human blood monocytes differentiate under the influence of the cytokines M-CSF and GM-CSF, to CD68-positive "mature" macrophages.
+Such differentiated macrophages lose the CD14 antigen characteristic of monocytes during this activation pathway (Gordon S et al. 2005).
 In contrast, all different macrophage types express the marker CD68.
 CD68 is a component of intracellular lysosomal membrane proteins (Becker S et al.1987; Brown BN et al. 2009).

-Thefollowing common functions characterize all macrophage populations: phagocytosis, antigen presentation and cytotoxicity.
-Furthermore, macrophages influence the extracellular matrix (ECM) and secrete arachidonic acid derivatives, growth and complement factors and various enzymes.
-Most macrophages are capable of phagocytosis of pathogenically altered cell components.
-For example, microorganisms, overaged degenerated cells, tumour cells, tissue debris (e.g. from inflammatory reactions) or foreign bodies that have entered the cell.
+The following common functions characterize all macrophage populations: phagocytosis, antigen presentation and cytotoxicity.
+Furthermore, macrophages influence the extracellular matrix (ECM), and secrete arachidonic acid derivatives, growth and complement factors, and various enzymes.
+Most macrophages are capable of phagocytosis of pathogenically altered cellular components.
+For example, from microorganisms, from overaged degenerated cells, from tumor cells, tissue debris (e.g. from inflammatory reactions) or from invaded foreign bodies.

-Depending on the type of pathogen and the type of stimulation associated with it, macrophages change their cell shape.
-Some reduce their cell format, they are then called epitheloid cells or epitheloid cells (epitheloid=epithelium-like).
-Other macrophages can transform (by fusion or nuclear division) into multinucleated giant cells (foreign body giant cells, Langhans cells) and are then able to enclose and phagocytise larger foreign bodies.
-Others show a foamy (foam cells) or stained cytoplasm (melanophages, siderophages) due to phagocyted material (e.g. lipids).
+Depending on the nature of a pathogen and the associated type of stimulation, macrophages change their cell shape.
+Some reduce their cell format, they are then called epithelioid cells or epithelioid cells (epitheloid=epithelial-like).
+Other macrophages can transform (by fusion or nuclear divisions) into multinucleated giant cells (foreign body giant cells, Langhans or Touton type giant cells) and are then able to enclose and phagocytose larger foreign bodies.
+Others exhibit a foamy (foam cell xanthoma cells) or stained cytoplasm (melanophages, siderophages) due to phagocytosed material (e.g. lipids).

-Macrophages (but also many other cells and even epithelial cells) contain RNA and DNA-editing enzymes, such as AID (Activation-Induced Cytidine Deaminase) and APOBEC (Apolipoprotein B mRNA-Editing Enzymes, Catalytic Polypeptides), which can be used to insert mutations into retroviruses that inhibit their replication.
+Macrophages (but also many other cells and even epithelial cells) contain RNA- and DNA-editing enzymes, such as AID (Activation-Induced Cytidine Deaminase) and APOBEC (Apolipoprotein B mRNA-Editing Enzyme, Catalytic Polypeptide), which can be used to insert mutations into retroviruses that inhibit their replication.